 Facelift patients can usually face the public about two weeks post-surgery, but the face may take a few months to feel normal again.

-Dr. Barach does not recommend mini facelift, as it is not a comprehensive solution to aging.
+Dr. Kayastha does not recommend mini facelift, as it is not a comprehensive solution to aging.
 Although the procedure requires fewer incisions than a traditional facelift, it is also less effective at rejuvenating your facial appearance.
 Patients sometimes ask for mini facelift as a way to target sagging jowls or other signs of aging on the lower face.
-However, Dr. Barach is able to improve the appearance of this area with far more effective procedures and products.
+However, Dr. Kayastha is able to improve the appearance of this area with far more effective procedures and products.

 Surgical facelift is not an option for everyone.
 The procedure requires several weeks of recovery and some time off work.
 Liquid facelifts, although not as long-lasting as the surgical variety, are convenient and need little or no downtime.
 Many people have these procedures done on their lunch hour.

 A liquid facelift involves the use of dermal fillers, such as Juvederm or Restylane.
 These fillers cause a more subtle change in appearance than facelifts or mini facelifts.
 Lines and wrinkles are plumped up, hollows under eyes filled, and there is some sagging reduction.
 Keep in mind that a liquid facelift cannot correct serious sagging — for that, surgery is necessary.